Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 Q2.
 Can diabetics eat bananas?

 Q3.
-Best time to eat bananas?
+What is the best time to eat bananas?

 Q4.
 Can we eat banana at night?